 The competition consists are two (2) Judging Rounds:

-The Final Judging Round begins the night of the New England Innovation Showcase (Wednesday, October 6th), and ends on Friday, October 8th, 2021.
-The purpose of this round is to select the (one) Winner of the New England Innovation Award, per track.
+The Final Judging Round begins the night of The Eddies Showcase (Thursday, October 6th).
+Judges must submit their ballots upon exiting at the end of the evening.
+The purpose of this round is to select the (one) Eddie Winner, per track.

 Judging Criteria (for both Judging Rounds):

 All entries are judged on a 100-point system, which is comprised of the following elements:

 Degree of Innovation: how unique and disruptive is the product/technology or process?
 Is it ground-breaking?
 Does is improve outcomes or customer experiences?
 Can it be a “game-changer” in its market?
 Maximum Value: 60 points